Below is an example of the structure:

-No need to worry if you pick the right one or not, any one of those that I mentioned can be a $1000 to $10,000 a day campaign if you figure it out.
+There is no need to worry if you pick the right one or not, anyone of these I mentioned can be a $1000 to $10,000 a day campaign if you figure it out.

 There are typically two types of offers